Use 3D eye material with your own eye drawings to help with drawing.

 Create and paste the texture for the eyeliner part of the latest version of the eye material in the same way.

-It's fine if you only create the eyeliner for the left eye (sorry if it's a little complicated as the above eye texture example was drawn for the right eye...)
+It's fine if you only create the eyeliner for the left eye (sorry if it's a little complicated because the above eye texture example was drawn for the right eye...)

 If you've drawn it for the right eye, flip it left and right and create the texture with the auto action for spheres.